Farmers may never trust Labour again after inheritance tax change, say Tories

 He added: “Our reforms will put a stop to wealthy individuals buying up agricultural land to avoid inheritance tax, and in the process of doing that, pricing younger farmers out of buying land for themselves and for their families.”

-Mr Reed also said: “I welcome this opportunity to set out the facts and figures and show why this Budget offers a better future for our rural and farming communities.”
+Mr Zeichner said current claims above the £1 million threshold stood at between the 400 and 500 mark, but a “change in behaviour which is absolutely likely as a consequence of this, possibly quite likely very good consequences” could produce a “very small” number of future claims.

+“We are confident this could be made to work,” the minister added.

-Liberal Democrat environment and farming spokesperson Tim Farron said the changes to the tax could lead to a wholesale change in the Lake District, with big corporates buying up small businesses.
+Liberal Democrat environment and farming spokesperson Tim Farron said the changes to the tax could lead to “Lakeland clearances” near his Westmorland and Lonsdale constituency in Cumbria, with big corporates buying up small businesses.

 He said: “When it comes to farming, you’ll see the land passed over to no agricultural use whatsoever and the house turned into yet another second home.